dotnet/AspNetCore.Docs/aspnetcore/blazor/fundamentals/static-files.md

 :::moniker range=">= aspnetcore-8.0"

-*This section applies to servers-side static files in Blazor Web Apps.*
+*This section applies to server-side static files in Blazor Web Apps.*

 :::moniker-end